The Recent Loss Of The Late, Great Eric Tunney

 His marriage to Ellen had tragically broken down.
 She had remained behind in L.A, and Eric, feeling lost and alone, had slipped into a deep depression.
 To numb his pain and frustration he began to drink heavily.

 Its hard to deal with depression at the best of times, much less when your livelihood depends on you being funny.
 Eric was already questioning his own talent and ability as a performer.
 Now he wasn’t getting many gigs either.
-His self-esteem hit rock bottom.
+His self-esteem hit rock bottom, and his drinking escalated.
 No one could reach him.
 No one could ease his suffering.

 I was living in Ireland by this time, stupidly unaware of his agony, but I have since seen photos of him from that time.
 He is a grey ghost of the man he once was.
 He had aged far beyond his years.
 Even his smile looked fragile and forced.
 It was shocking.
 Broke my heart.

 I can’t imagine him like that.
 I can’t imagine how his perfect world had turned so dramatically upside down.
 And I can’t imagine how it was that he was alone when the end found him.
-He, who was so beloved.
+He, who was so kind.
+So talented.
+So beloved.

 - This post originally published on LiveJournal in June of 2010